|

 Script Editors (2022): Rex NG, CHEUNG Kwan-hin

 LEI Zi-sing broke into Peking.
-Emperor Sung-zing ordered the hanging of his wife and concubines and tried and hand-killed his daughters, before hanging himself as self-reprimand.
+Emperor Sung-zing ordered the hanging of his wife and concubine and tried and hand-killed his daughters, before hanging himself as self-reprimand.The usurper was in turn usurped.
+Before long the Manchurians replaced him and established the Qing dynasty.

 Life harsher than death

 Princess Coeng-ping had been saved by the government official ZAU Zung, and was now living a life harsher than death.
 When stirring strains visit one after another, what options are left?
-ZAU and his son chose to betray Princess to climb upwards; Coeng-ping chose to die for filial and political piety; the daughter of ZAU chose to secretly help Princess out, setting up for her to disguise as a nun in a nunnery.
+ZAU and his son chose to betray Princess to climb upwards; Coeng-ping chose to die for filial and political piety; ZAU’s daughter chose to secretly help Princess out, setting up for her to disguise as a nun in a nunnery.

 Our past?